 If you're effectively monitoring the HVAC system at your sites, you'll most likely see a threat before it causes actual damage.

 When you connect these simple sensors with history logging in a RTU, you can count HVAC cycles and look for opportunities to reduce them.
-Some remotes, like the DPS TempDefender, can even count HVAC on/off cycles and alert when you're having too many cycles too quickly.

 You start cooling at a lower temperature than necessary

 Even your most sensitive gear will be able to function without issue at a higher temperature.
 These higher temperatures would make a person uncomfortable, but why let human comfort drive your default temperature settings at unmanned sites?